nickmerwin/node-coveralls/README.md

 * COVERALLS_RUN_AT  (a date string for the time that the job ran.
 RFC 3339 dates work.
 This defaults to your build system's date/time if you don't set it.)

+Note: Be patient, it can take up to a day for coverage statistics to start showing correctly on coveralls.io.

 ### [Mocha](http://visionmedia.github.io/mocha/) + [Blanket.js](https://github.com/alex-seville/blanket)
 - Install [blanket.js](http://blanketjs.org/)
 - Configure blanket according to [docs](https://github.com/alex-seville/blanket/blob/master/docs/getting_started_node.md).